dotnet/arcade/Documentation/PublishConsumeContract.md

 ## Using tools in non-bootstrapping scenarios

 There are some scenarios where bootstrapping is not ideal for acquiring tools.
 These are scenarios which are not project based, or not tied to a specific repo.
 A primary example of this is telemetry, where you want to be able to send information about a build, before a repo has even bootstrapped.
 Another may be orchestration (depending on implementation), the orchestration may schedule and report on multiple repo's, but itself is not tied to a repo.
-For these scnearios, we would like to be able to provide common tooling.
+For these scenarios, we would like to be able to provide common tooling.
 At this point, there are a couple of ideas being thrown around.

 - "DotNet CLI install tools" is one option for local toolset installs, but not available until .NET Core 2.1 Preview 2 (at the earliest).
 - "Shared Library" model (like Jenkins), where tools are provided via another common tools repo.